SarryGeezOwO/ColorPicker/README.md

 # ColorPicker
-A java Swing component for picking colors with very nice looking UI.
+A Java Swing component for picking colors with very nice looking UI.

+> [!NOTE]
-> Work in progress, currently ass of an implementation
+> Work in progress, current ass of an implementation
-> but works very well for now, just need some few refactors
+> but it works very well for now.
+All it needs is a few refactors
 > here and there.

+> [!WARNING]
+> Be aware not everything is handled with exceptions yet, so there are some cases like
+> Inputting a number above 300 on one of the RGB text fields will cause an error

 ### Preview
 ![img.png](Preview.png)